On the occasion of the "14th Asian Pharmaceutical Manufacturers Association (APMA) Joint Conference

 • The applicant and reviewers shared a common understanding of the key points regarding predictability and transparency of review when using the Reliance system (e.g., clarity of process, communication and mutual understanding, consistency of application materials, support by WHO and PMDA, etc.).

-Drug Discovery Alliances (DA)
+Drug Discovery Alliances (DDA)

 • To gain insight into the nature of industry-academia-government collaboration when microbiome research is utilized in drug discovery.